frankgiordano/PlatformTracker/README.md

 	mvn clean install

+     Note: everytime you rebuild you will need to delete the plattrk directory under tomcat's webapps directory before step 12

 12 - From tomcat's bin directory, execute the following command to deploy the war deliverable within the tomcat server

 	startup